-Matt joined WJFW back in February of 2008 as Weekend Meteorologist, was promoted to Morning Meteorologist in May of 2008 and has been Chief Meteorologist since September of 2010.
+Matt joined WJFW back in February of 2008 as the Weekend Meteorologist.
+He was promoted to Morning Meteorologist in May of 2008 and has been Chief Meteorologist since September of 2010.

-Matt grew up in Eden Prairie, a suburb of Twin Cities in Minnesota, but is a cheesehead at heart and has the Packer Jerseys to prove it!
-He's considered the Northwoods his second home since childhood as his family’s roots are from all across the Northwoods and Central Wisconsin.
-In fact his grandparents are Weather Watchers for the evening shows on Newswatch 12!
+Matt grew up in Eden Prairie, a suburb of the Twin Cities, but he's a cheesehead at heart and has the Packer jerseys to prove it!
+He's considered the Northwoods his second home since childhood; his family’s roots are from all across the Northwoods and Central Wisconsin.
+In fact, his grandparents are Weather Watchers for the evening shows on Newswatch 12!

-Matt enjoys fishing and hunting during the summer & fall and skiing, snowmobiling and ice fishing when the snow begins to fall.
+Matt enjoys fishing and hunting during the summer and fall and skiing, snowmobiling and ice fishing when the snow rolls in.
 He looks forward to living in the Northwoods and exploring what Northern Wisconsin has to offer!

 Melissa Constanzer joined the WJFW team as the weekend meteorologist in October of 2012.
 This is Melissa’s first time in the Great Lakes region.

 Born and raised outside of Philadelphia, Pennsylvania, Melissa always was fascinated by the weather that surrounded her.
-As she got older, she noticed how weather impacts everyone’s life each day and decided to attend The Pennsylvania State University for Meteorology.
+As she got older, she noticed how weather impacts everyone’s life each day and decided to attend The Pennsylvania State University and major in Meteorology.

 During her time at Penn State, Melissa absorbed as much as she could about the weather.
-She took extra classes such as advanced weather forecasting and a graduate level tropical meteorology class which added to her meteorology degree.
+She took extra classes, such as advanced weather forecasting and a graduate level tropical meteorology class, augmenting her meteorology degree.

-In addition to course work, Melissa was also involved in several clubs while at Penn State.
-She did frequent video productions for the Campus Weather Service and was also invited to be a student, on-camera forecaster for Weather World which airs each weeknight across Pennsylvania.
+In addition to her course work, Melissa was also involved in several clubs while at Penn State.
+She did frequent video productions for the Campus Weather Service and was also invited to be a student on-camera forecaster for Weather World, which airs each weeknight across Pennsylvania.
 Melissa was the Community Outreach Chair for Penn State’s AMS chapter.
-She loved being able to organize community events such as elementary school visits during which she got to teach kids about the weather.
+She loved being able to organize community events, such as elementary school visits, during which she got to teach kids about the weather.

 When she is not studying the weather, Melissa enjoys spending time outside.
 Her favorite pastimes include running, downhill skiing, and swimming, in addition to spending time with family and friends.